 In a clip from a recent LEI webinar, Skip Steward, vice president and chief improvement officer at Baptist Memorial Health Care, describes the organization’s approach to kata — its mental model — and shares the tremendous results it achieved by adopting kata practices.
-Find a lightly edited transcript below.
+Watch the video or read a lightly edited transcript below.

-Right now, we have folks throughout Baptist, since the summer of 2015, who are learning how to experiment their way forward.
+We have folks throughout Baptist since the summer of 2015 who are learning how to experiment their way forward.
 They’re learning how to improve patient care — every element of patient care — by experimenting their way forward.

-We’ve seen things like infection rates in certain hospitals cut by 68%.
-We’ve seen throughput in an OR [operating room] improved by 75%.
+We’ve achieved things like infection rates in certain hospitals being cut by 68%.
+We’ve seen throughput in an OR [operating room] improve by 75%.

-But the important thing to remember: what I’m saying is, this was not Skip and his team that did this; this was the real people on the front lines, learning how to think creatively, think scientifically to experiment their way forward.
+But the important thing to remember: this was not Skip and his team that did this; this was the real people on the front lines, learning how to think creatively, think scientifically, to experiment their way forward.

 Once we understand that, we then move to the next target condition.
 The magic word, there’s the word “next.”
 It implies there will be multiple target conditions on our way to the challenge.

-Two, the target condition is typically two to three weeks into the future.
-And then, we have obstacles that are separating us from what we want to do in the target condition.
-And then we PDSA through that process.
-Or, as my friend Beth likes to say, it’s a meta-routine, a routine that stays the same, regardless of the circumstances; it’s a routine way of acting and thinking.
+The target condition is typically two to three weeks into the future.
+And then, we have obstacles separating us from what we want to do in the target condition.
+And then we PDSA (plan, do, study, act) through that process.
+(PDSA is a variant of PDCA, where the “C” means “check.”)
+Or, as my friend Beth likes to say, it’s a meta-routine, a routine that stays the same regardless of the circumstances; it’s a routine way of acting and thinking.